-In this call recording, Simon Quick CIO, Christopher Moore, Head of Investment Research, Wayne Yi, and Head of Financial Planning, Bill Lalor, discuss the market downturn in light of the coronavirus.
+In this call recording, Simon Quick CIO, Christopher Moore, Head of Investments, Wayne Yi, and Head of Financial Planning, Bill Lalor, discuss the market downturn in light of the coronavirus.

 Please feel free to reach out to us with any additional questions.

 The below transcript was produced using a transcription software and may not be verbatim.
 Please refer to the video recording for exact phrasing or increased clarity.

 Darcy O'Brien: [00:00:00] Good afternoon and thank you for joining us for today's live call, Weathering the Coronavirus Market Downturn.
 My name is Darcy O'Brien and I am the chief marketing officer at Simon Quick, and I will be moderating today's discussion.
 First of all, I'd like to thank each and every one of you for joining us today.

 And I would encourage you to submit your questions.
 Our goal is to make these calls as interactive as possible.
 So please do not be shy.
 I also wanted to announce that similarly to this week, next week's call will be held on Thursday the 30th, instead of our usual time on Wednesdays.
 I also wanted to share that our Head of Financial Planning, Bill Lalor, will be joining us on the call today.